Armeus/TextToMorseCodeConverter/README.md

-Text based program that converts text to morse code.
+Description: Text based program that converts text to morse code.

+How to run: Download code and click 'MorseCodeConverter.bat'